Independent v state school education

 The 11-plus entry works particularly well for boys moving from the state sector since, unlike their less fortunate sisters competing against prep-school educated girls (who also change schools at 11), most prep-school educated boys don’t change schools until they are 13.

-Many independent schools, ever mindful of those A level league tables, are increasingly keen to attract the brightest and the best, so much of the emphasis of the 11-plus entrance test is now put on raw IQ, which is generally gauged by verbal and non-verbal reasoning tests (English and maths are also on the menu at many schools).
+Many independent schools, ever mindful of those A level league tables, are increasingly keen to attract the brightest and the best, so much of the emphasis of the 11-plus entrance test is now put on raw IQ, which is generally gauged by verbal and/or non-verbal reasoning tests, plus English and maths.

 The high-flying City of London School for Boys, for example – which has always had a broad intake in terms of means and social class – takes two thirds of its 11-plus entrants from the state sector and adjusts its marking according to the provenance of the candidates, giving leeway to those from state primary schools.

 IQ alone is not the only factor.
-Parents keen to make the transition at this point may wish to hire a tutor (or tutor them yourself) from the middle of year 5 (year 6 is too late!) to solidify their child’s literacy and numeracy and prepare their child for the unfamiliar and idiosyncratic verbal and non-verbal reasoning tests.
-You can find some help on this website.
-Keep in mind, however, that virtually all private schools offer their own entrance test as an alternative to CE for state school pupils.
+Parents keen to make the transition at 11 may wish to hire a tutor (or tutor themselves) from the middle of year 5 (year 6 is too late!) to solidify their child’s literacy and numeracy and prepare their child for the unfamiliar and idiosyncratic verbal and non-verbal reasoning tests.
+You can find some help on this website http://www.elevenplusexams.co.uk/.

 Alternatively, many prep schools welcome pupils aged 10 or 11 to train them up for senior school entrance at 13 – although this mostly applies to boys’ or co-ed schools.